A Brighter Future: Solar for Schools

 How Does Solar Power Work?

-When the school’s power demands exceed the solar system’s production, the building continues to use electricity from the utility.
-At the end of the billing cycle, the school’s electric bill reflects the total energy consumed minus the electricity that was produced by the solar system.
+When the school’s power demand exceeds the solar system’s production, the building continues to use electricity from the utility.
+At the end of the billing cycle, the school’s electric bill reflects the total energy consumed, minus the electricity generated by the solar system.
 The sum of these two calculations is called net metering.
 Grid-connected systems typically operate via a net metering agreement with the local utility.
-The owner either receives a credit towards their next electric bill or a payment is made for excess power produced by the solar panels.
-Each state varies regarding the rules governing how the client is credited for excess generation.
+The owner either receives credit towards their next electric bill or a payment is made for excess power produced by the solar panels.

 Examples of solar array projects at K-12 schools